Steel City Inclusive Softball Association

 While different members may engage with iPride in different ways, we believe SCISA is stronger because of this connection.
 It challenges us to grow, grounds us in a larger movement, and opens doors to ideas and relationships that help us better serve our own community here at home.

-We remain committed to ensuring that our involvement with iPride reflects SCISA’s values - centering inclusion, accessibility, and belonging - and to continuing to explore how this partnership can best support our members, both now and into the future.
+We remain committed to ensuring that our involvement with iPride reflects SCISA’s values - centring inclusion, accessibility, and belonging - and to continuing to explore how this partnership can best support our members, both now and into the future.

 LAND ACKNOWLEDGEMENT